Tag: Oil and gas

 A / S Norske Shell runs petroleum activities on the Norwegian continental shelf.
 By the judgment of the Court of Appeal in 2019, it had been decided that there was a basis for a discretionary tax assessment pursuant to section 13-1 of the Tax Act, based on the fact that costs for research and development in Norway should have been distributed among the other group members.
 According to section 13-1 third paragraph of the Norwegian Tax Act the Norwegian the arms length provisions must take into account OECD’s Transfer pricing guidelines.
 And according to the Court of Appeal the Petroleum Tax Appeals Board had correctly concluded – based on the fact – that this was a cost contribution arrangement.
 Hence the income determination then had to be in accordance with what follows from the OECD guidelines for such arrangements (TPG Chapter VIII).
 The question before the Supreme Court was whether this additional income assessment should also include the part of ...
 Read more

-Ukrain vs Sumykhimprom, December 2019, Supreme Court, Case No 818/1786/17
+Ukrain vs Sumykhimprom, December 2019, Supreme Administrative Court, Case No 818/1786/17

-Ukrain vs Sumykhimprom, December 2019, Supreme Court, Case No 818/1786/17
+Ukrain vs Sumykhimprom, December 2019, Supreme Administrative Court, Case No 818/1786/17

 The “Sumykhimprom” case concerned export transactions of fertilizers to a related party in Switzerland and import transactions of natural gas from a related party in Cyprus.
 According to the tax authorities, the pricing of the controlled export transactions of fertilizers had been below arm’s length and the pricing of the controlled import transactions of natural gas had been above arm’s length.
-Judgement of the Supreme Court The Supreme Court confirmed the position of the tax authorities, determined based on the results of the audit of controlled transactions of a producer of mineral fertilizers, and the legality of additional corporate income tax in the amount of UAH 43 million and a reduction of losses carried forward by UAH 195 million.
+Judgment of the Supreme Court The Supreme Court confirmed the position of the tax authorities, determined based on the results of the audit of controlled transactions of a producer of mineral fertilizers, and the legality of additional corporate income tax in the amount of UAH 43 million and a reduction of losses carried forward by UAH 195 million.
 If the company carried out potentially comparable with controlled uncontrolled operations, it can use them, including for the application of the net profit method.
 However, the delivery conditions must be comparable, since they affect the functionality of the company, the price ...
 Read more

 Malaysia vs Shell Services Asia Sdn Bhd, November 2019, High Court, Case No BA-25-68-08/2019